-- Do not give juice to infants younger than 6 months. - Limit juice to 4-6 oz per day in children 1 to 6 years. - Limit juice to 8-12 oz per day in children and adolescents 7 years and older. - Fruit juice offers no nutritional benefits over whole fruits, and whole fruits provide fiber and other nutrients.
+- Do not give juice to infants younger than 12 months. - Limit juice to 4 oz per day in children under 4 years. - Limit juice to 4-6 oz per day in children 4 to 6 years. - Limit juice to 8 oz per day in children and adolescents 7 years and older. - Fruit juice offers no nutritional benefits over whole fruits, and whole fruits provide fiber and other nutrients.